Red Sox hope bullpen woes don’t doom playoff chances

 “Everybody is going to have struggles throughout the year.
 We just happened to kind of all go through them at the same time,” he said.
 “You’ve got guys with incredible stuff, guys with experience in the postseason.
 And then obviously we’re anchored by one of the best closers in baseball.
 I think everybody is very confident.”

 Cora would not say Wednesday who the final picks for the bullpen would be.
-The Red Sox will open the best-of-five series Friday night at Fenway Park against the Athletics or the Yankees, with Game 2 on Saturday before the series moves to the road.
+The Red Sox will open the best-of-five series Friday night at Fenway Park against the Yankees, with Game 2 on Saturday before the series moves to New York.

 And if the Red Sox suffer a third straight early exit in the playoffs, Cora knows what’s coming.
 He said he watched Tuesday night’s NL wild-card game head into extra innings and was already anticipating the second-guessing over the way Cubs manager Joe Maddon used his bullpen.